-"Tarzan": A Traditional Disney Movie Take on the Classsic Tale
+"Tarzan": A Traditional Disney Movie Take on the Classic Tale

-|I like the classical look of this poster|
+|I like the classic look of this version of the "Tarzan" poster.|

 |Jane is a bit of a looker, eh?|

-|Mimicking the guy with the gun is usually a bad idea, but Jane likes it|
+|Mimicking the guy with the gun is usually a bad idea, but Jane likes it.|

 There also are quiet, emotional moments, not something you find much of in later films.
 Disney movies moved away from this very successful formula after this, and no doubt did that for a very good reason.
 How you feel about "Tarzan" likely will depend on whether you prefer the Disney movie classics like "Beauty and the Beast," which have a Broadway air to them, or the more recent series such as the "Ice Age" line of films, which are fast-paced, jokey, full of comic characters invariably doing funny things, full of sly topical references, and with serious reflection present but confined to small, discrete plot points.
 "Tarzan" definitely falls in the former camp.

-|Yes, our boy does swing on those vines|
+|Yes, our boy does swing on those vines.|

 Below is the original trailer for "Tarzan."